gabriel96x1/ReadE-DocOnline/README.md

-# E-Doc Reader with OCR
+# ReadE-DocOnline AKA ElectronicDocs

-Android app that uses the NFC chip to read electronic Documents, could be Passport Or ID ICAO Compliant.
+Is an Android application that utilizes the Near Field Communication (NFC) chip to read electronic documents such as passports and ID cards that comply with the International Civil Aviation Organization (ICAO) standards.

-The following string extras can be set to allow pre-filling of input fields:
-- `passportNumber` - String
-- `dateOfExpiry` - String in format YYYY-MM-DD
-- `dateOfBirth` - String in format YYYY-MM-DD
-- `photoAsBase64` - Boolean indicating whether to return photo as base64 encoded image (default false)
+This app comes with features that allow for pre-filling input fields, such as passport number, date of expiry, and date of birth by taking a photograph of the ID where MRZ is visible.
+Additionally, the app supports returning the photo as a Base64-encoded image.

 Available data keys:
 - `firstName` - String